Salissa4/EmployeeTracker/README.md

     Continue in command line:
     - `mysql -u root -p`
-    - User will be prompted for password: a
+    - User will be prompted for password

     Once mysql is running
     - `source db/schema.sql;`